 Bottom line

 It’s incredible to see how far airlines have come with onboard bars and lounges.
-Emirates and Virgin Atlantic are most famous for this concept, but you’ll also find it on Qatar Airways, Korean Air, and Qantas.
+Emirates and Virgin Atlantic are most famous for this concept, but you’ll also find it on Qatar Airways, Korean Air, Qantas, and Etihad.
 Sadly the number of airlines offering these products has decreased over time, and that will likely only continue further, as the number of A380s flying decreases.

 Which airline has your favorite onboard bar or lounge?